In winter, the constant desire to have something delicious baking in the oven, warming and perfuming the house, has me making a lot of savory tarts.

 - A roll-out crust is, again, what it sounds like: a more traditional pastry, rolled out so that it's thin and used to line a tart pan.

-- Finally, free-form tarts, which, for all purposes, are very similar to galettes in my mind.
+- Finally, free-form tarts, which are very similar to galettes in my mind.
 I use my All Buttah Pie Dough to make these, but I mix the butter in much more (so that it's a little smaller than the size of peas) for a mealier texture than can stand up to an array of heavy tart fillings.
 (Other times, I use puff pastry.)

-So what makes a savory tart different than a galette?
-Not much: A finer crust texture and sometimes a different shape.
+So what makes a savory tart different from a galette?
+Not much: a finer crust texture and sometimes a different shape.
 I really like making the free-form tarts square and either cutting a strip of dough and applying it to the edge with a little egg wash as a “wall” to contain the filling, or just folding the crust over, like a classic galette.

 The precise method will match the crust style and fillings.
-One of the best things about baking something with very few rules is that you can change it to suit you as needed.
+One of the best things about baking something with very few rules is that you can change it to suit your needs.
 But that doesn’t mean that the usual baking rules don’t apply.

 Here are some things to consider: